OpenShiftDemos/rhods-fraud-detection/README.md

 ![JupyterHub Widget](images/launch-jh.png)

-From the OpenShift Data Science portal page, click the Jupyter Hub link.
+From the OpenShift Data Science Dashboard page, click the Jupyter Hub link.
 Use the same credentials that you used to access the OpenShift Data Science portal.
 Each application has its own `Service Account` for interacting with OpenShift, so they all need authorization acess.